Plains Hognose Care

-Western Hognoses (Heterodon nasicus) are a small species of colubrid found throughout North America.
+The Plains Hognose (Heterodon nasicus) is a small species of colubrid found throughout North America.
 Their range is vast, found as far north as Western Canada and as far south as Texas and Mexico.
-They attain lengths varying from 16" for males, and 36" for females.
+They attain a length anywhere from 16″ for males, and 30″ for females.
 One of the most endearing traits of the Western Hognose, is their defense mechanism of “rolling over” and playing dead when they feel threatened.
-Like harmless garter snakes, Western hognoses possess Duvernoy’s gland, which secretes a toxic saliva used to inhibit their prey.
-While some people may experience a symptom similar to an allergic reaction from their saliva, there have been no reports of death caused by a bite.
+Like harmless garter snakes, the Plains Hognose possess Duvernoy’s gland, which secretes a toxic saliva used to inhibit their prey.
+While some people may experience a reaction from their saliva, there have been no reports of death caused by a bite.

 Western Hognoses are a species that as adults, will utilize larger enclosures if provided with the space and opportunity.
 Hatchlings being less established, fare well in small, escape proof enclosures during their first year.
 The smaller space helps them feel invulnurable, making them less likely to go off feeding.
 A shoebox style container measuring 12″ x 6″ with ventilation is ample space during their first 6 months to one year.
 Suggested minimum enclosure requirements are everywhere with this species.
 Some keepers and breeders suggest enclosures ranging from 10 – 20 gallons for one snake.
 We believe that bigger is always better.
 While an enclosure with a footprint of 20″ x 12″ is sufficient for an adult male and 24″ x 12″ for an adult female, we enjoy seeing our adults thrive in larger enclosures.
 We keep our females in enclosures with a 36″ x 18″ footprint, and our males in 24″ x 18″.
 Provide plenty of hides (paper towel rolls and cork rounds are popular here!) and deep substrate for burrowing to ensure that they feel secure in their surroundings.